napolux/1000ideas/ideas/epaper_programmable_card/README.md

 * Fun and easy to build as an hobby project, but hard to scale, needs a factory or a remote company to assemble stuff, it's cheap, but not that cheap
 * Will shops accept it?
 * I don't know how to build an electronic board, I worked only with Arduino/Raspberry Pi
 * Cheap clones!
-Needs patents.
+Needs patents
 * Can be outsmarted by apps

 ### Notice